Nidhicodes/0g-mindvault/README.md

 Every chat message shows a verification proof card with the Chat ID, TEE verification status, model used, and latency.
 This maps directly to 0G's Sealed Inference feature.

 ### Memory Verification
-A "Verify Proof" button downloads memories from 0G Storage using the root hash, confirms the data is intact, and reports the memory count — proving the Merkle proof chain is valid.
+A "Verify Proof" button downloads memories from 0G Storage using the root hash, confirms the data is intact, and reports the memory count, proving the Merkle proof chain is valid.

 ### Agent Cloning (ERC-7857)
 Clone an agent on-chain.
 The new INFT inherits the original's encrypted personality config but starts with fresh memory — demonstrating composable agent identity.